Windows Forensic Artifacts I: Registry, Event Logs and Prefetch

 A subtlety that catches new examiners: Prefetch is disabled on SSDs by default in some Windows builds and tunings, controlled by HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters\EnablePrefetcher.
 A value of 0 means disabled, 3 means enabled for boot and applications.
 On servers Prefetch is disabled by default.
 The examiner always checks the EnablePrefetcher value before drawing conclusions from an absence of .pf files; an absent file does not mean the program did not run if Prefetch was off.

 The referenced-file list inside a .pf is itself evidence.
 A malicious binary's .pf will list the libraries it imported and any data files it touched in those first ten seconds.
-A piece of cryptolocker ransomware leaves a Prefetch entry whose referenced-file list includes the first few user documents it encrypted, which is sometimes the only way to recover the partial list of victim files when the ransomware deletes its own logs.
+Ransomware such as cryptolocker variants leaves a Prefetch entry whose referenced-file list includes the first documents it encrypted, sometimes the only remaining record of victim files when the ransomware has deleted its own logs.

-The Windows artefact tooling that Indian SFSLs converge on is mostly free and is mostly maintained by two people: Eric Zimmerman (the EZ Tools suite) and Harlan Carvey (RegRipper).
+The Windows artefact tooling that Indian SFSLs converge on is predominantly free and is primarily maintained by Eric Zimmerman (the EZ Tools suite) and Harlan Carvey (RegRipper).
 KAPE, originally written by Eric Zimmerman, is the triage orchestrator that pulls artefacts off a live or imaged system and feeds them to the parsers.

 | Tool | Purpose | Input | Output |